 - Full integration with other Google products is only available through G Suite, a monthly subscription

-- Works on: All OS – through web interface
+- Works on: All OS – through a web interface

 If you want the basic features of Microsoft Word, Google Docs is the way to go–it handles all of your basic word processing needs and is strongly connected with Google Drive and other products.
 You don’t have to worry about losing your work because everything is kept in Google’s cloud–Docs autosaves after every single keystroke, so if you crash, you should be able to start up just where you left off down to the letter.
 Google Docs also accepts Microsoft Word’s.doc and.docx files, so importing and editing those should be simple.